The Future of Legal Services with Justices Hart, Himonas, and Timmer

 Please note: the justices' session has been postponed.
 If you would like to be notified as to rescheduling, please contact us here.

-Originally planned for April 29 at 4 p.m.
-IAALS and the Sturm College of Law will co-host a panel on the future of legal services at the Ralph Carr Colorado Judicial Center, featuring Justices Melissa Hart of Colorado, Deno Himonas of Utah, and Ann A. Scott Timmer of Arizona.
+As part of our Future of Legal Services Speaker Series, originally planned for April 29, IAALS and the University of Denver Sturm College of Law will co-host a panel discussion at the Ralph Carr Colorado Judicial Center, featuring Justices Melissa Hart of Colorado, Deno Himonas of Utah, and Ann A. Scott Timmer of Arizona.
 States are the ultimate regulators of legal services in the U.S., and we are excited to hear from the justices of three states who are currently considering major regulatory reform.
 With Colorado’s exploration of rule changes to increase access to justice, Utah’s regulatory sandbox approach, and Arizona’s task force recommendations to eliminate and amend several regulatory rules, the breadth of possibilities that open up when states reconsider how legal services can be delivered and regulated is evident.
 The justices will share the challenges and obstacles they’ve witnessed in their respective states’ forays into reform, common issues that have arisen during these efforts, and what they hope to accomplish in the near—and distant—future.
 By bringing together a diverse group of voices whose profession deals with regulatory reform every day, IAALS and Sturm aim to provide an enlightening look into what is possible when we begin to reimagine law.
 Please join us and register below for FREE.
-CLE accredidation is pending.
+CLE accreditation is pending.

 Justice Melissa Hart was appointed by Governor John Hickenlooper to serve on the Colorado Supreme Court on December 14, 2017.
 Prior to joining the Court, Justice Hart was a professor at the University of Colorado Law School, where she directed the Byron R. White Center for the Study of American Constitutional Law.
 Throughout her years as a professor, Justice Hart maintained an active pro bono practice, writing amicus briefs in appellate courts and representing clients through Metro Volunteer Lawyers.
 Her teaching and scholarship focused on access to justice, constitutional law, judicial decision making, legal ethics, employment discrimination, and civil procedure.